Instant Pot taco bowls with ground beef over rice are the bomb! Add cheese and all the fixings for a pressure cooker recipe even your kids will love.

 If you want to add other favorite ingredients like finely diced bell peppers or jalapenos feel free.
 I use what I have on hand really for this Instant Pot dinner idea.

-- Set pot to saute and add olive oil and ground beef, onions, garlic, onion powder, and cumin.
+Set pot to saute and add olive oil and ground beef, onions, garlic, onion powder, and cumin.
+If you have fresh cilantro, add it at this time too.

 - Cook until meat is no longer pink, then turn pot off.